-Craig W. Morrison, Esq. has been in practice since 1990 and has devoted the majority of his legal career to helping California workers wronged and injured while on the job.
+Craig W. Morrison, Esq. has been in practice since 1990 and has devoted his legal career to helping California workers wronged and injured while on the job.

 He has vast experience handling all manner of workers' compensation cases, including death claims, brain injuries, serious and willful violations, 132 (a) claims, toxic exposures and “cumulative trauma” cases for retired or retiring workers.